 Former Dem congressional candidate pleads guilty in death of husband: reports

-A former Georgia Democratic congressional pleaded guilty Thursday to voluntary manslaughter in the 2018 death of her husband, according to reports.
+A former Georgia Democratic congressional candidate pleaded guilty Thursday to voluntary manslaughter in the 2018 death of her husband, according to reports.

 Kellie Lynn Collins, 31, was facing charges in the shooting death of her 41-year-old husband, Curt Cain, whose body was found in his home in Aiken, S.C., last August.
 Investigators determined he’d been shot in the back and died from loss of blood.